Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tulsa and its opponents have gone over the current 51-point total in six of nine games (66.7%) this season.
+- Tulsa's games this season have gone over 51 points six of nine times.

-- Temple and its opponents have combined to score more than 51 points in four of nine games this season.

-- The combined points per game average of the two teams, 40.7, is 10.3 points fewer than Saturday's over/under.

 - These two squads surrender a combined 65.6 points per game, 14.6 more than this contest's over/under.